- +44 (0) 1554 744888

 The course is routed in two distinct loops with a parkland front nine and an inward half that has more of a links feel beside the sea.
 Gary Nicklaus acted as chief designer on behalf of his famous father and his favorite hole is the 451-yard 16th which, as he says, “is played across the lake from right behind the clubhouse [and] is probably one of the most beautiful holes on the course.
 The view from the green of the whole bay is spectacular, whether the tide is in or out”.

-The standard scratch score here from the tournament tees is three over par, letting you know Machynys Peninsula can be set up for some serious competitive golf, and indeed, it has hosted the Wales Ladies Championship of Europe every year since it opened for play.
+The standard scratch score here from the tournament tees is three over par, letting you know Machynys Peninsula can be set up for some serious competitive golf, and indeed, it hosted four editions of the WPGA Championship of Europe on the Ladies European Tour from 2005 to 2008.

 The opening of Machynys Peninsula to a blaze of publicity in 2005 hasn’t quite changed the golfing landscape in South Wales but it has certainly provided something different to the Establishment.